-Finding the balance between making a profit without sacrificing client services is one of the most challenging aspects of running your very own private practice therapy.
+Finding the balance between making a profit without sacrificing client services is one of the most challenging aspects of running your own private therapy practice.

 Two crucial steps you can take to evaluate your service to clients are determining what your ideal client load is and what a fair service price is.